The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Describes how Optimizely Web Experimentation assigns users to a variation.

-Bucketing is:
+Bucketing is

 How users are bucketed

 For example, with a traffic allocation of 40% (50/50 split), Visitor 1 sees variation A, but Visitors 2 and 3 are not in an experiment.
 When the traffic allocation changes to 65% (50/50 split), Visitor 1 sees variation A, Visitor 2 sees variation B, but Visitor 3 is not in an experiment.
-When the traffic allocation changes to 100% (60/40 split), Vistiors 1 and 2 see variation A, and Visitor 3 sees variation B.
+When the traffic allocation changes to 100% (60/40 split), Visitors 1 and 2 see variation A, and Visitor 3 sees variation B.

 Changing traffic can rebucket users